archie934/data_grid/README.md

 A high-performance, reactive data grid for Flutter with comprehensive features including virtualization, sorting, filtering, cell editing, row selection, column pinning, and keyboard navigation.

-> ⚠️ **Experimental / Proof of Concept**: This package is in early development and serves as a proof of concept for building high-performance data grids in Flutter.
-APIs may change, and several features have known limitations (see below).
+> **Early Development - Beta**: This package is in active development.
+While core features are stable and well-tested, some advanced features are still being refined.
+APIs may evolve based on community feedback.
+See [Known Issues & Roadmap](#-known-issues--roadmap) below for current limitations.

 ## ✨ Features